Employee in her car typing into the navigation system with packages to deliver on the passenger seat.

 Check your employee’s driving history

 Before you send one of your employees out to run a work-related activity, you should ensure that it’s appropriate for them to be driving in the first place.
 Make sure they have a current driver’s license, motor vehicle safety inspection certificate, and proof of insurance.
+At the very least, every employee must have liability coverage that meets the minimum requirements in your state.

 It’s also a good idea to review their motor vehicle record (MVR) to ensure that it’s acceptable and there are no red flags.
-Make copies of these documents and keep them in a file for your employees — this demonstrates that you did your due diligence as an employer.
+Make copies of these documents and keep them in a file for your employees—this demonstrates that you did your due diligence as an employer.

 It’s also important to have company policies around driving for work.
 Here are some examples of policies you could put in place: